Cast & Crew

 Madi has also appeared on ABC TV presenting Bono/U2’s song “The Joshua Tree” and has been the subject of various newspaper and magazine interviews.

-Madi has just completed shooting the short drama Polly and Me for Shark Island Productions alongside Emma Palmer and Terry Serio, This has been a great experience for Madi and she has thoroughly enjoyed her journey so far.
+Madi has just completed shooting the short drama Polly and Me for Shark Island Productions alongside Emma Palmer and Terry Serio, This has been a great experience for Madi and she has thoroughly enjoyed her journey so far (pub 2009).

-Emma has also worked as a voice artist on the children's cartoon Gasp (SLR Productions).
+Emma has also worked as a voice artist on the children’s cartoon Gasp (SLR Productions).
 Her short film credits include Polly and Me (Shark Island Productions), Thanks for Coming (Pearly Productions) and Dinner with Diamonds (UTS).
-Her television credits include All Saints, Underbelly II: A Tale of Two Cities, and AFTRS television series Offside.
+Her television credits include All Saints, Underbelly II: A Tale of Two Cities, and AFTRS television series Offside (pub 2009).

-Terry's theatre accomplishments cross comedy, drama and musical genres in independent theatre, large scale productions and national and international touring productions.
-Credits include Rasputin, Hair, The Threepenny Opera, Blasted, 4.48 Psychosis, Summer Rain, Concussion and Under Ice.
-Terry played the roles of Bob Hawke and John Howard in the runaway success of 2006-08, Keating!
-(Company B - Belvoir Street Theatre), which earned him the 2007 Helpmann Award for Best Supporting Actor in a Musical.
+Terry’s theatre accomplishments cross comedy, drama and musical genres in independent theatre, large scale productions and national and international touring productions.
+Credits include RASPUTIN, HAIR, THE THREEPENNY OPERA, BLASTED, 4.48 PSYCHOSIS, SUMMER RAIN, CONCUSSION, UNDER ICE and OF MICE AND MEN (Sport For Jove Company).
+Terry played the roles of Bob Hawke and John Howard in the runaway success of 2006-08, KEATING!
+(Company B – Belvoir Street Theatre), which earned him the 2007 Helpmann Award for Best Supporting Actor in a Musical.
+In 2015 he played Keith Richards ina show called A RIFF ON KEEF – THE HUMAN MYTH at the Griffin Theatre.

-John's theatre work includes the Sydney season of The Phantom of the Opera, performing in 33 operas with Opera Australia, and the Titanic Experience at Fox Studios Backlot.
-He performs in musicals around the club circuit.
+John’s theatre work includes the Sydney season of The Phantom of the Opera, performing in 33 operas with Opera Australia, and the Titanic Experience at Fox Studios Backlot.
+He performs in musicals around the club circuit (pub 2009).

 |WRITER AND DIRECTOR||Ian Darling|